rob-blackbourn/bareClient/docs/index.rst

 It makes little attempt to provide any helpful features.

-This client may be used with `bareASGI <https://bareasgi.readthedocs.io/en/latest/index.html>`_.
+This client is part of a suite of lightweight HTTP tools around the `bareASGI <https://bareasgi.readthedocs.io/en/latest/index.html>`_ framework.

 Installation
 ------------